Sepsis Compensation & Negligence

 The baseline is not standard, it may depend on whether the patient already had a pre-existing injury such as a head injury or disease process, such as kidney damage.
 However, a change of 2 from the individual patient’s baseline is what is looked for.

 The new criteria is known as Sepsis-3.

-Sepsis to Septic Shock
+How does Sepsis progress to Septic Shock?

 Septic shock results when blood pressure falls and a patient’s blood pressure is less than 90/65 (this is called being ‘hypotensive’).
 Septic shock tends to develop during the first 24 hours of sepsis.
 As a result of problems with vital organs, people with severe sepsis are likely to be very ill and up to four in every 10 people with the condition will die.
 Septic shock is even more serious, with an estimated six in every 10 cases proving fatal.

 Septic shock is now defined to include sepsis with fluid-unresponsive hypotension, serum lactate level greater than 2 mmol/L, and the need for vasopressors to maintain mean arterial pressure of 65 mm Hg or greater.